votingworks/vxmail/docs/product-spec.md

 The VxMail Ballot Manager lets an election official:

 * upload the election definition
-* upload the voter mailing list
 * proof generated ballots on screen
+* upload the voter mailing list (name, mailing address, voter ID, ballot style)
-* order those ballots printed and mailed, with a 3-day in-USPS-hands SLA
+* order those ballots printed and mailed, with a 3-day mailing turnaround.
 * track ballot delivery to voters
-* track ballot return from voters.
+* track ballot return from voters

 All ballot printing, stuffing, and mailing is managed by VotingWorks and its partners, while election officials can track that process via